christo/clonewatch/README.md

 ## Usage

 * Edit the `REPO_HOME` location to the root directory of these clones.
+Subdirectories for github.com etc. are created underneath and subdirectories for each user or org under that.
+This should ensure no name clash occurs.
 * Set the `INTERVAL` to a number of seconds for polling the clipboard.
+This should be higher frequency than your rate of copying urls.

 The following prints the location of the log file so it can be tailed.
 This makes it easy to set this up as two panes in a tmux session.